-In Advanced Training in Endocrinology, you will explore in-depth specialty training in the physiology and pathophysiology of hormones and hormone-producing tissues.
+In Advanced Training in Endocrinology, you'll explore in-depth specialty training in the physiology and pathophysiology of hormones and hormone-producing tissues.
 You will train under supervision and prepare for independent practice as a consultant.
-The program builds your skills through work-based assessments and learning tools
+The program builds your skills through work-based learning and assessment tools.

-- have completed the RACP Basic Physician Training (including the RACP Written and Clinical Examinations)
+- completed RACP Basic Training, including the Written and Clinical Examinations

-- have an appointment to an appropriate Advanced Training position
+- been appointed to an appropriate Advanced Training position

 New and current trainees need to apply for Advanced Training each year.

 Advanced Training in Endocrinology requires 3 years (36 months) of full-time equivalent (FTE) training.

 Once you've completed all requirements of your training and the ATC/ATS in Endocrinology has recommended you for admission, the College will invite you to apply for Fellowship of the Royal Australasian College of Physicians.

 See Becoming a Fellow for information on admission to Fellowship.